laravel-frontend-presets/skeleton/README.md

 composer require jlndk/laravel-polymer-webpack-frontend-preset
 ```

-In Laravel 5.5+ this package should be discovered automaticly, but if you for some reason want to register it manually add this line to the service provider array in `config/app.php`.
+In Laravel 5.5+ this package should be discovered automatically, but if you for some reason want to register it manually add this line to the service provider array in `config/app.php`.
 ```php
 Jlndk\PolymerWebpackPreset\PolymerPresetServiceProvider::class,
 ```

 ## Usage
 **Notice: It is only recommended to run this package once and only on a fresh laravel installation.
-It is not our responserbility if you loose existing data.**
+It is not our responsibility if you loose existing data.**

 This package ships with two presets.
-One without authentication scaffolding, and one with.
+One with authentication scaffolding specifically made for laravel, and one without.
 To use the one without simply run:
 ```bash
 php artisan preset polymer